set-traces/script-parser/README.md

 The parser is flexible to easily allow different script syntaxes.

-The script can also generate a pretty html, pdf and text-to-speach
+The script can also generate a pretty html, pdf and text-to-speach.

+Take a look in the `output` folder for examples.

 ## Getting started